Working Together to Make I-70 Work

 Following last Sunday, CDOT has been working with incident responders and other stakeholders to enhance strategies that allow CDOT to better address conditions like those over the weekend, when a combination of snowpack and heavy volume resulted in significant delays.
 Some ski resorts are reporting this winter as having the most snowfall in over 10 years, and that it is far and above a more challenging winter than the past two ski seasons.

 "These are some of the most challenging conditions we have seen in the mountain corridor.
 Over the course of last winter, we did not have any peak travel days that compare to what happened last Sunday," said CDOT Transportation Systems Management & Operations Director Ryan Rice.
 "Our goal is to anticipate when this might happen and employ measures that will alleviate the pressures on the traffic system while still getting people home."

 Among the strategies that CDOT will be considering:

-To receive real-time updates about road conditions in your area, visit www.coloradodot.info and click on the green cell phone icon in the upper right hand corner of the page.
-Information about weekly lane closures will be available at www.coloradodot.info/travel/scheduled-lane-closures.html.
-Live road conditions are available at www.cotrip.org, downloading the CDOT Mobile app or by calling 511 from anywhere in the state.
-Updates are also available via Twitter@coloradodot and be sure to “Like” our Facebook page at www.facebook.com/coloradodot.
+Receive real-time updates about road conditions in your area, and find information about weekly lane closures.
+You can also call 511 from anywhere in the state.
+Updates are also available via Twitter, and be sure to "Like" our Facebook page.